Ruth Fertel: Death

 A smoker for more than fifty years, she was diagnosed with lung cancer in 2000, and died two years later in 2002, at age 75.
-She was buried in Lake Lawn Metairie Cemetery, in a lavish mausoleum she and her friend and business partner, Lana Duke, had commissioned in 1995, and which cost over $500,000.
+She was buried in Metairie Cemetery, in a lavish mausoleum she and her friend and business partner, Lana Duke, had commissioned in 1995, and which cost over $500,000.
 The granite building, on a square 27-foot plot, has black columns and stained glass windows featuring angels and the words "It's A Wonderful World".
 The Fertel-Duke mausoleum can hold six, and is intended to have Fertel family on one side and Duke family on the other.
 It was designed by the art department at Duke's advertising company.
 In 1999, Fertel and Duke held a party for over 150 guests to mark the completion of the structure.
 The event was presided over by Father Bob Massett, who blessed the crowd with a sprinkling of beer.